glynthomas/b2/README.md

 ## the good

-it's a very useful high quality (wav & flac files) music & internet radio enabled web UI player
+it's a very useful high quality (wav & flac files) music & internet radio enabled raspberry pi based player

+with a responsive web UI for desktop and mobile devices

 ## the bad ( well not too bad )

-the original development of the web UI b2 box to moved focus to tagging & streaming youtube video music
+the original development of the web UI brennan b2 box moved focus to tagging & streaming youtube video music,

-then seemingly entered a world of many experimental features;
+after this, the development seemed to continue into a world of many experimental features, including;

-accommodating USB sticks loading music, indexing, bulk uploading, photo viewer and other non core features ...
+accommodating USB sticks loading music, indexing USB sticks, bulk uploading of media, photo viewer and other non core features ...

 ## the ugly